gitikabhardwaj/endometriosis-transcriptomics-analysis/README.md

 - 8 samples total

 Exploratory analysis uses the submitter-provided transcript-level expression matrix.
 Formal differential-expression analysis uses the NCBI-generated gene-level raw count matrix because DESeq2 requires count data rather than normalized FPKM values.

+## Data Source and Citation

+This project analyzes the publicly available **GSE153740** RNA-seq dataset from the NCBI Gene Expression Omnibus (GEO).
+The dataset contains mid-secretory phase eutopic endometrial samples from women with endometriosis (n = 4) and controls without endometriosis (n = 4).

+**GEO accession:** GSE153740
+**BioProject:** PRJNA643840
+**SRA:** SRP269814

+The original study processed RNA-seq reads using a workflow including Cutadapt, HISAT2, Cufflinks, and Cuffdiff and provided transcript-level FPKM expression estimates.
+This project uses the submitter-provided transcript expression matrix for exploratory analysis and the NCBI-generated gene-level raw count matrix for the DESeq2 differential expression workflow.
+Because the gene-level counts were generated independently by NCBI rather than by reproducing the original study's transcript-level pipeline, results from this analysis are not expected to exactly reproduce the published results.

+### Original Study

+Bane K, Desouza J, Shetty D, et al. **Endometrial DNA damage response is modulated in endometriosis.** *Human Reproduction.* 2021;36(1):160–174. doi:10.1093/humrep/deaa255.
+PMID: 33246341.

 ## Reproducibility